 The rest of the solution is described in the next section.

 Editor’s note: Although the proposed solution utilizes SMF event Exposure service for getting the target UPF information; we can discuss solutions which leverages N4 for the required task.

 6.X.3 Procedures

-Editor's note: This clause describes high-level procedures and information flows for the solution.